-The Fund has a policy to invest with counterparties with no restrictions related to their investment grade.
+Fund has policy to invest with counterparties with credit rating BBB- and above.
 All the investments are initially classified under stage 1.
-If at any subsequent reporting date the credit rating of the counterparty deteriorates by 2 notches based on the average rate from available rating agencies scale but still above B+, than the Fund downgrades the investment with such counterparty to Stage 2.
-In case if the credit rating of the counterparty decreases further with an indication of default, then investment with such counterparty is further downgraded to Stage 3.
+If at any subsequent reporting date the credit rating of the counterparty deteriorates by 2 notches in Fitch rating scale but still above B+, than the Fund downgrades the investment with such counterparty to Stage 2.
+In case if the credit rating of the counterparty decreases below B+, then investment with such counterparty is further downgraded to Stage 3.